 - It's easy to add an attached file in your template.
 Go to the bottom of the email template editor and you will find a section that will allow you to create an attached file simply by clicking on the button Create an Attached File.

-Even though you cannot add images or HTML code directly into the emails or the email templates in Dynamics 365, you can use the copy function to copy an image from a website and paste it into your email or template.
+You cannot add images or HTML code directly into the emails or the email templates, but you can use the copy function to copy an image from a website and paste it into your email or template.

-It is important to note that the image will be available as long the website is online.
-In short, if an image is published on a webpage and it contains an URL, the recipient will be able to see it at the reception of the email, if you have added the link of the image to your template.
+The image will be available as long the website is online.
+The recipient will be able to see it at the reception of the email, if you have added the link of the image to your template.

-As you can see, in this blog, we have shown you how to simply create an email template in Dynamics 365.
-This is only the beginning of a series because in the next blog we will teach you how to integrate this template in automation of Dynamics 365 (your workflow).
-Stay tuned!
+We have shown you how to simply create an email template in Dynamics 365 CRM.
+This is only the beginning.
+In this next blog, we teach you how to integrate this template in automation of Dynamics 365 (your workflow).